 \end{definition}

-\begin{remark} If the set $\mathcal{X}^{c}$ represents the desired (or, more comfortable) states, then $\epsilon_2$ can be used as an upper bound for the probability of the system \eqref{system} getting trapped within $\mathcal{X}$.
-This means that if we can ensure that the liveness probability is below $\epsilon_2$, we can be confident that the system will eventually reach the desired states with high probability. \end{remark}
+\begin{remark} If the set $\mathcal{X}^{c}$ represents the desired (or, more comfortable) states, then $\epsilon_2$ can be used as an upper bound for the probabilities of the system \eqref{system} getting trapped within $\mathcal{X}$.
+This means that if we can ensure that all the liveness probabilities are below $\epsilon_2$, we can be confident that the system will eventually reach the desired states with high probability. \end{remark}

 We will focus on addressing the safe probabilistic invariance verification problem defined in Definition \ref{ravoid}.